Nancy Grace Roman Space Telescope: Development of mission

 Several implementations of WFIRST/Roman were studied.
-These included the Joint Dark Energy Mission-Omega configuration, an Interim Design Reference Mission featuring a 1.3 m telescope, Design Reference Mission 1 with a 1.3 m telescope, Design Reference Mission 2, with a 1.1 m telescope, and several iterations of the AFTA 2.4 m configuration.
-In the 2015 "Final" report, Roman was considered for both geosynchronous and L2 orbits.
+These included the Joint Dark Energy Mission-Omega configuration, an Interim Design Reference Mission featuring a 1.3 m telescope, Design Reference Mission 1 with a 1.3 m telescope, Design Reference Mission 2 with a 1.1 m telescope, and several iterations of the AFTA 2.4 m configuration.

+In the 2015 final report, Roman was considered for both geosynchronous orbit and for an orbit around the Sun-Earth Lagrange point L2.
 L2 has disadvantages versus geosynchronous orbit in available data rate and propellant required, but advantages for improved observing constraints, better thermal stability, and more benign radiation environment.
 Some science cases (such as exoplanet microlensing parallax) are improved at L2, but the possibility of robotic servicing at either of the locations is currently unknown.
-By Feb 2016 it had been decided to use a halo orbit around L2.
+By February 2016 it had been decided to use a halo orbit around L2.

 The project is led by a team at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 On 30 November 2018, NASA announced it had awarded a contract for the telescope.
-This was for a part called the Optical Telescope Assembly or OTA, and runs to 2025.
-This is in conjunction with the Goddard Space Flight Center for which the OTA is planned for delivery as part of this contract.
+This was for a part called OTA, the Optical Telescope Assembly, and runs to 2025.
+This is in conjunction with the Goddard Space Flight Center, for which the OTA is planned for delivery as part of this contract.

 A February 2019 description of the mission's capabilities is available in a white paper issued by members of the Roman team.

+During the 2025 federal government shutdown, NASA's Goddard Space Flight Center began closing multiple buildings and consolidating equipment, which the agency describes as a pre-planned “strategic consolidation” not expected to impact missions.
+A NASA spokesperson told CNN that work on the Nancy Grace Roman Space Telescope and the Dragonfly mission would continue during the shutdown as excepted operations.

+According to Space.com, some employees at the center expressed concern that the manner and timing of the closures could disrupt work on those projects, and CNN reported that an internal document compiled by Goddard staff cited potential impacts on specialized testing laboratories.